Attributions for poverty

-Attributions for poverty is a theory concerned with what people believe about the causes of poverty.
+Attributions for poverty are the beliefs people hold about the causes of poverty.
 These beliefs are defined in terms of attribution theory, which is a social psychological perspective on how people make causal explanations about events in the world.
 In forming attributions, people rely on the information that is available to them in the moment, and their heuristics, or mental shortcuts.
 When considering the causes of poverty, people form attributions using the same tools: the information they have and mental shortcuts that are based on their experiences.
 Consistent with the literature on heuristics, people often rely on shortcuts to make sense of the causes of their own behavior and that of others, which often results in biased attributions.
 This information leads to perceptions about the causes of poverty, and in turn, ideas about how to eradicate poverty.

 Context/history of concept

 Key themes from attribution theory

 One finding in attribution theory is the actor-observer bias, where actors (someone taking an action) tend to attribute their own actions to situational cues, while observers (those observing the actor take action) may attribute the same action to stable, dispositional factors.
 Due to the actor-observer bias, an observer may understand the intentions and drivers to a person's behavior to be very different from the intentions or drivers perceived by the actor.
 There is an asymmetry in information that is available and salient between the actor and the observer.
 This bias has been cited in social psychology as the Fundamental Attribution Error.
 An observer's impression of the dispositional causes of behavior is linked to the uniqueness of the behavior in the situation.
 If an action seems unique to the person in a specific situation, where others act differently in the same situation, an observer is more likely to attribute the action to the person's individual characteristics.